Research Group Staff

 Research Specialist firstname.lastname@example.org

 Now a Research Specialist in the Reef Ecology Lab, Alex works closely with research scientists, post-docs and students on scientific projects spanning a wide range of topics in marine ecology.
-His main interests include reef fish ecology, megafauna studies and movement ecology, baseline assessment and monitoring, marine protected areas, and marine conservation.
+His main interests include reef fish ecology, megafauna studies, baseline assessment and monitoring, marine protected areas, and general marine conservation.